-- Darren Curry Appointed as an Independent Governor with a term of 4 years, previously a co-opted member of the Audit Committee. - Richard Wensley Appointed as a Staff Governor with a term of 2 years.

-Bradley Young - Appointed as a Student Governor with a term of 7 months (to the end of their studies).
+- Eamonn Toland Appointed as an Independent Governor with a term of 4 years. - Maria Craig Appointed as an Independent Governor with a term of 4 years. - Peter Francis Appointed as an Independent Governor with a term of 4 years. - Daniel Wallace Appointed as a Staff Governor with a term of 2 years. - Morgan Penaluna Appointed as a Student Governor with a term of 9 months (to the end of their studies). - Will Berridge Appointed as a Student Governor with a term of 9 months (to the end of their studies).

-The term of office for Roux Diablo (Student Governor) was extended to the length of their studies which was an additional 7 months to their original one year term.

-Since 31 July 2023, the following governors were appointed:

-- Morgan Penaluna Appointed as a Student Governor - Will Berridge Appointed as a Student Governor
+Since 31 July 2024, there have been the following appointments: Milly Wall (Student Governor - Appointed 6 November 2024) Daniel Green (Student Governor - Appointed 6 November 2024)

-Members of the Corporation are appointed for a term of office not exceeding four years, with the opportunity to be reappointed up to a maximum of 8 years unless there are exceptional circumstances.
+Members of the Corporation are appointed for a term of office not exceeding four years, with the opportunity to be reappointed up to a maximum of 2 terms of eight years unless there are exceptional circumstances.